Sanqing Shan NP, China

 The access afforded by suspended walking trails in the park permited my trekking buddies and myself to appreciate the park’s stunning scenery and enjoy its serene atmosphere, (pictured below).

-Mount Sanqing Shan is at the western end of the Huaiyu Range.
+Mount San-tsing Shan is at the western end of the Huaiyu Range.
 It is a massive uplifted pluton of deeply faulted and dissected granite, which forms an island of temperate forest above the subtropical countryside.

 The central massif of Yujing (1817m), doubly uplifted in the late Cenozoic within a bordering triangle of faults, dominates a fragmented network of joints in the batholith resulting from past expansion of the crust.